arnauddhaene/brunel/README.md

 6. type `make brunel` or `make bruneltest`
 7. run `./brunel` or `./bruneltest`
 8. Data file will be in build folder.
-9. Exctract data file before cleaning
+9. Extract data file before cleaning
 10. To clean, type in `find . ! -name rasterplot.ipynb -delete` as all generated files are in build folder (we wish to keep the jupyter notebook, however)

 ### plot reproduction
-In order to plot the data, I used a jupyter notebook file creating two plots : a scatterplot and a histogram.
+In order to plot the data, I developed a jupyter notebook file creating two plots : a scatterplot and a histogram.

 * The scatterplot shows the neuron ID (y-axis) depending on the spiking time (x-axis).
 In fact, every dot corresponds to one spike.